★ BCA CONQUAS-Driven Engineering-Led Submission-Ready Reports

 Working in your favour

 An independent inspection in the first week produces a documented defect register that uses the format the developer requires.
-For HDB, that is the BSC submission form.
+For HDB, that is the rectification request you file with the BSC.
 For condos, that is whatever the SPA specifies.
 Either way, the inspector’s output becomes the artefact the joint inspection has to address.

 The honest summary

 HDB is more procedural.
 Condos vary more.
 Both run 12 months.
 Both have short initial submission windows: 30 days for HDB, 14 to 30 days for most condos.
 Both reward documentation.
-The structural warranty in both cases extends beyond DLP and is worth knowing about, but it is your DLP discipline that determines what happens.
+The cover that follows the DLP is worth knowing about in both cases, but it is narrow, and it is your DLP discipline that determines what happens.

 The actionable rule: inspect in week one, file in the required format, photograph everything, do not start renovation until rectification has closed.